Overcoming Depression, Eating Disorders, and Insomnia Through Better Nutrition

 I recommend all parties in a family with someone struggling seek professional guidance.
 Even one word can send someone dealing with emotional trauma down an unfortunate path.
 One word, so be mindful.

 It is also so very important to understand the things you say to children, especially around food.
 Food should never be a reward or punishment.
 For example, “if you eat this, you’ll get that,” or “if you don’t eat this, you can’t do that."
-Food is simply for nourishment.
+Food is simply for nourishment, not a bribe or behavior correction.

 Words are so powerful.
 They can work against the “weak minded.”
 I was weak.
 I use words as my strength now that I know what they hold.